metrorailings/OwlBlog/content/posts/postseason-review-bills.md

 ### How many elite pass rushers are on this team?

 At least one.
 I can count **_Shaq Lawson_** as an elite pass rusher here.
-Though not league-leading in any respect, the man still makes plays here and there, even if the numbers don't necessarily vouch for his ability.
+Though not league-leading in any respect, the man still makes plays on a regular basis, even if the numbers don't necessarily vouch for his ability.

 **_Jerry Hughes_** is another possibility, given the Patriots seemed intent on doubling him at the line of scrimmage.
 But that might have been more circumstance than actual strategy on the part of New England.